AdamPaternostro/Azure-Databricks-Dev-Ops/README.md

 - Link your Databricks to source control: https://docs.databricks.com/notebooks/github-version-control.html
 - Create or import some notebooks (NOTE: This repo has some from Databricks imported for demo purposes)

+## DevOps Pipeline
+- Create a new Azure DevOps Project
+- Import the code (or link to GitHub) under the repository menu
+- Create a Service Principal in Azure
+   - If you can make the service principal a subscription contributor
+   - If you cannot set permissions this high
+      - Create a resource group name "something-Dev"
+      - Grant the service principal contributor access to the resource group
+      - NOTE: For testing purposes create two more resource groups "something-QA" and "something-Prod".
+Also grant the service principal access
+- Create a new service connection in Azure DevOps
+- Create a new Pipeline in Azure and select the existing pipeline (azure-pipelines.yml)
+- Run the pipeline
+  - The first time the pipeline will create your Databricks workspace and KeyVault.
+It will then fail!
+     - Go to the KeyVault created in Azure
+     - Grant the service principal access to read the secrets: databricks_dev_ops_subscription_id,databricks_dev_ops_tenant_id,databricks_dev_ops_client_id,databricks_dev_ops_client_secret
+     - Set the values for the secrets.
+Use the same service principal as above.
+You will need to generate a secret.
+- Re-run the pipeline
+  - The pipeline should now deploy your Databricks artifacts

-## What Happens
+## What Happens during the Pipeline
+- Init Scripts are deployed
+   - A DBFS path of dbfs:/init-scripts is created
+   - All init scripts are then uploaded
+   - Init scripts are deploy before clusters since clusters can reference them
 - Clusters are deployed
    - New clusters created
    - Existing clusters are updated
    - Clusters are then Stopped (so either change this or understand they are stopped).
 You might get a cores quota warning, but we will stop the clusters anyway, so it might not be an issue
 - Notebooks are deployed
-    - The are deployed to the /Users folder?
+   - The are deployed to the /Users folder under a new folder that your specify.
+The folder is not under any specific user, it will be at the root.
+- Add you own item!
+  - Cut and paste the code from one of the above tasks.
+  - Think about the order of operations.
+If you are creating a Databricks Job and it references a cluster, then you should deploy the Job after the clusters.
+  - NOTE: If you need to inject a value (e.g. Databricks "cluster_id"), you can see the technique in the deploy-clusters.sh script.